 If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
 Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Verda Noble Chronic Care (HMO C- SNP) when your new plan's coverage begins.

+If you would like to switch from our plan to:

+This is what you should do:

-You will automatically be disenrolled from Verda Noble Chronic Care (HMO C-SNP) when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Verda Noble Chronic Care (HMO C-SNP) when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
-Send us a written request to disenroll.
-Contact Member Experience if you need more information on how to do this. • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY/TDD users should call 1-877-486-2048.
-You will be disenrolled from Verda Noble Chronic Care (HMO C-SNP) when your coverage in Original Medicare begins.
+- Original Medicare with a separate Medicare prescription drug plan. - Enroll in the new Medicare prescription drug plan. - You will automatically be disenrolled from Verda Noble Chronic Care (HMO C-SNP) when your new plan's coverage begins. - Original Medicare without a separate Medicare prescription drug plan. - Send us a written request to disenroll.
+Contact Member Experience if you need more information on how to do this. - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY/TDD users should call 1-877-486-2048. - You will be disenrolled from Verda Noble Chronic Care (HMO C-SNP) when your coverage in Original Medicare begins.